sjay05/CCC-Solutions/README.md

 # CCC SOLUTIONS

-## Info
+# Info
-These are solutions written by me for the Canadian Computing Competition.
-Python2 is language being used to write all the solutions.
-All of the years cover the Junior division solutions of the CCC contest.
+These are solutions to the CCC contest written in either Python 2/3 or C++.
+Python is used for most of the junior problems (J1, J2, J3, J4).
+Some problems do not earn full points on official test cases and they are in progress.

 ## Contribute
-If you would like to contribute, such as submitting a solution to a CCC question (Junior or Senior), please submit a **pull request**.
-However for the pull request to be accepted, I prefer the language to either be **Python (2 or 3) or C++** and it has to pass on the official CCC grader and/or the DMOJ judge.
-If you have found a concern with any file at all, please leave an issue.

-## Note:
-Some files don't work with the online CCC grader since I did not use the input `input()` function in some of the files and tested in my IDE itself.
-However I will change this in the future.
+Contributions to failing code or new problems are welcome.
+It would be preferred for the language to be Python 2/3 or C++.
+Before being added it will be tested with official test data.

-## Contest Reference Links:
+## Links/References

 **For information about the contest:**\
 (https://cemc.uwaterloo.ca/contests/computing.html)

 **Past Contests:** \*CCC Past Contests are all the way at the bottom* (https://cemc.uwaterloo.ca/contests/past_contests.html)

-**DMOJ Online Judge** \
+**DMOJ Online Judge:** \
 You can submit solutions to CCC problems on DMOJ 24/7 with a account.\
 (https://dmoj.ca/)